 As my son grew past the toddler years, he got more and more boisterous.
 Play fighting became the norm.
 Every day.
-He got too boisterous to play fight with his mom, and also his gran.
+He got too boisterous to play fight with his mom and also his gran.
 It was me only.
 When he went to school, I got a little concerned.
 What if he fought like this with his peers?
 He went through a phase of hitting during his toddler years, but this would be different!
 They wouldn’t stand a chance!
-In this post, I am going to look at reasons why you have a 5 year old hitting at school, and what you can do about it!
+In this post, I will look at the reasons why you have a 5-year-old hitting at school and what you can do about it!

 But, what if he did start hitting at school?
 What would I do?

 What you will learn in this post: